LucasAlfare/Expressioner-lang/README.md

 # Notes

-- This language/tool is being written using Kotlin.
+- This language/tool is being written using Kotlin;
+- Aims to be built without using `Regex` approach.
+This means that all tokenizing algorithms are developed by _char-by-char_ iterations.